syncthing/docs/events/localchangedetected.rst

-.. _local-change-detected:

 LocalChangeDetected
 -------------------

 Generated upon scan whenever the local disk has discovered an updated file from the previous scan.
-This does *not* include events that are discovered and copied from other devices (:ref:`remote-change-detected`), only files that were changed on the local filesystem.
+This does *not* include events that are discovered and copied from other devices (:doc:`remotechangedetected`), only files that were changed on the local filesystem.

+.. note:: This is not included in the default mask for the :doc:`/rest/events-get` endpoint,but needs to be selected explicitly.

 .. code-block:: json